joerg-pfruender/joerg-pfruender.github.io/_posts/2023-02-13-localstack_and_secretsmanager_samples.md

 ```

-As an alternative you could also use [awslocal](https://pypi.org/project/awscli-local/) but I prefer using the endpoint parameter.
+As an alternative, you could also use [awslocal](https://pypi.org/project/awscli-local/) but I prefer using the endpoint parameter.

 #### configure java